Medical history and exam

 Skin biopsy and blood draw

-In addition to gathering your personal and family medical history and examining your skin, your doctor may also:
+In addition to gathering your personal and family medical history and examining your skin, your doctor may:

-- Take a small sample (biopsy) of your affected skin
+- Take a small sample (biopsy) of the affected skin